laravel/docs/upgrade.md

 **Likelihood Of Impact: Very Low**

 A `recentlyCreatedToken` method has been added to the `Illuminate\Auth\Passwords\TokenRepositoryInterface` interface.
 If you are writing a custom implementation of this interface, you should add this method to your implementation.

+### Blade

+<a name="the-blade-component-method"></a>
+#### The `component` Method

+**Likelihood Of Impact: Medium**

+The `Blade::component` method has been renamed to `Blade::aliasComponent`.
+Please update your calls to this method accordingly.

+<a name="blade-components-and-blade-x"></a>
+#### Blade Components & "Blade X"

+**Likelihood Of Impact: Medium**

+Laravel 7.x includes first-party support for Blade "tag components".
+If you are using the `spatie/laravel-blade-x` Composer package and wish to continue using that package, please disable Blade's built-in tag component functionality using the `Blade::withoutComponentTags` method.
+If you are not using Spatie's package, you can disregard these upgrade instructions.
+You may call the `withoutComponentTags` method from the `boot` method of your `AppServiceProvider`:

+    use Illuminate\Support\Facades\Blade;

+    Blade::withoutComponentTags();

 ### Eloquent